 Professor Sheppard joined Seton Hall as an associate professor in 2010 after serving as a Climenko Fellow at Harvard Law School, where he earned his S.J.D.
-In the years before his fellowship, he served as a law clerk in Boston for Justice Martha B. Sosman of the Supreme Judicial Court of Massachusetts and for Judge Levin H. Campbell of the United States Court of Appeals for the First Circuit.
 While studying at Harvard Law School, he continued to work at the First Circuit as a staff attorney, working largely on criminal and immigration cases.
 He also coordinated the Law Teaching Colloquium of the school’s Graduate Program.
-Before then, Professor Sheppard earned his LL.M. from Harvard Law School and his J.D. from Boston College Law School.
+Before then, he served as a law clerk in Boston for Judge Levin H. Campbell of the United States Court of Appeals for the First Circuit and for Justice Martha B. Sosman of the Supreme Judicial Court of Massachusetts, and he earned his J.D. from Boston College Law School.
 He is a member of the Massachusetts Bar.

 LAW REVIEW ARTICLES